 - PDE Office of Commonwealth Libraries Framework for Reopening Public Libraries.

-In addition, libraries may find it helpful to review guidance in the Caring for Our Children national standards database on the selection of appropriate sanitizers or disinfectants for child care settings provided by the National Resource Center for Health and Safety in Child Care and Early Education.
+In addition, libraries may wish to review guidance in the Caring for Our Children national standards database on the selection of appropriate sanitizers or disinfectants for child care settings provided by the National Resource Center for Health and Safety in Child Care and Early Education.

 Finally, libraries must also observe best practices for quarantining and disinfecting library materials.
 For more information, consult Appendix A: Safe Handling of Physical Materials.